19hours/sg-statutes/Acts/Building and Construction Industry Security of Payment Act.md

 (4) Where a supply contract does not provide for the date on which a progress payment becomes due and payable, the progress payment becomes due and payable immediately upon the expiry of 30 days after the relevant payment claim is served under section 10.

-(5) The interest payable on the unpaid amount of a progress payment that has become due and payable —
+(5) The interest payable on the unpaid amount of a progress payment that has become due and payable is at the higher of the following rates:

-(a) shall be at the rate specified in or determined in accordance with the terms of the contract; or
+(a) the rate specified in or determined in accordance with the terms of the contract;

-(b) where the contract does not contain such provision, shall be at the rate prescribed in respect of judgment debts under the Supreme Court of Judicature Act (Cap.
+(b) the rate prescribed in respect of judgment debts under the Supreme Court of Judicature Act (Cap.
 322).

+[Act 47 of 2018 wef 15/12/2019]

 (6) For the purpose of subsections (1) and (2) and subject to the Goods and Services Tax Act (Cap.
 117A), the claimant may submit the tax invoice referred to in subsection (1)(b)(i) or (2)(a) at any time after the payment response referred to in subsection (1)(b)(ii) or (2)(b), respectively, is provided, notwithstanding anything to the contrary in the contract.